RyuZhihao123/Modular-Tree-Modeler-25/README.md

 ![Teaser](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25/blob/main/Figures/1.png)

-Procedural modeling (e.g., L-systems) is a classic method for synthesizing 3D plant models in computer graphics.
+Procedural modeling is a classic method for synthesizing 3D plant models in computer graphics.
 However, existing procedural methods always rely on algorithmically writing complex structural rules, thus very difficult and unintuitive for non-experts to learn.

 This repository contains a more advanced 3D modeling system, which enables users to **intuitively** manipulate a so-called **``Modular Graph``** to easily design and obtain diverse 3D plant models.